Mackay Trophy

 The award was established on 27 January 1911 by Clarence Mackay, who was then head of the Postal Telegraph-Cable Company and the Commercial Cable Company.
 Before the establishment of the Air Force in the 1940s, aviators could compete for the trophy annually under rules made each year or the War Department could award the trophy for the most meritorious flight of the year.

+The trophy was manufactured by Tiffany and Co. and consists of a gold-lined silver cup embellished with four Wright military flyers.
+The cup sits atop a tiered mahogany base with plaques for the awardees.

 Awardees

 The following is a list of awardees: